-- Improving our mental health and wellbeing offer to include support from a trainee school counsellor and increasing the numbers of staff trained to deliver 1:1 ELSA interventions - A review of curriculum to include developing global themes to ensure that pupils are able to make sense of their learning and are able to learn and develop skills for the diverse and changing world in which they live. - Further development of pupil voice, ensuring that pupils eligible for the PPG grant are well-represented within pupils groups who shape and contribute to school development. - Development of oracy and independence through in-school research projects and national collaboration.
+- Improving our mental health and wellbeing offer to include support from a trainee school counsellor (2021-2022) and increasing the numbers of staff trained to deliver 1:1 ELSA interventions.
+In 2022-2023 this will also include Mentorlink counsellors to support identified pupils. - A review of curriculum to include developing global themes to ensure that pupils are able to make sense of their learning and are able to learn and develop skills for the diverse and changing world in which they live.
+In 2022-2023 this will particularly focus on research into the way that children learn. - Further development of pupil voice, ensuring that pupils eligible for the PPG grant are well-represented within pupils groups who shape and contribute to school development. - Development of oracy and independence through in-school research projects and national collaboration.